Frequently Asked Questions

 The NAM has been around for almost 19 years, and is the most widely-used mod for SimCity 4 Deluxe/Rush Hour.
 While there are always things in the NAM that are being improved, it has such wide acceptance because it is generally considered to be a stable addition to the game.
 If you encounter issues while using the mod, the NAM Team would like to know, as we want to ensure users of this mod have an enjoyable experience.

 Is using this mod considered cheating?

 The consensus of most SC4 players is that it is not.
 The NAM restores the traffic simulator to something much more in line with what Maxis originally intended, before they were forced to significantly down-tune it in order to allow the game to run on a 500MHz Pentium III.
-While the NAM does allow one to adjust the capacity of the simulator, potentially up to levels significantly higher than the base game, using the “Classic” setting, or customizing the capacity settings with the Traffic Simulator Configuration Tool (TSCT) can actually provide an experience that is more challenging than that offered by the base game.
+While the NAM does allow one to adjust the capacity of the simulator, potentially up to levels significantly higher than the base game, using the “Classic” setting can actually provide an experience that is more challenging than that offered by the base game.
 Many of the NAM’s expansions are designed to provide more options for managing one’s grid, and they are, to the greatest extent possible, designed to be functional additions, not cheats.

 Is the NAM compatible with other transportation mods?